cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     _getSlabThicknessHandleNearImagePoint(viewport: any, annotation: any, canvasCoords: any, proximity: any): any;
     // (undocumented)
     handleSelectedCallback: (evt: EventTypes_2.MouseDownEventType, annotation: Annotation, handle: ToolHandle, interactionType?: string) => void;
-    // Warning: (ae-forgotten-export) The symbol "ViewportInputs" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     init: (viewports: ViewportInputs) => void;
     // (undocumented)